-This article gives a brief introduction of custom codecs in KaDeck Professional and KaDeck Enterprise and covers the important steps to get you up and running quickly.
+This article gives a brief introduction of custom codecs in KaDeck Desktop and KaDeck Web and covers the essential steps to get you up and running quickly.

-It is recommended reading Structure of Codecs before starting developing your own codec as it covers some characteristics and considerations especially for KaDeck Enterprise users.
+It is recommended to read Structure of Codecs before starting developing your own codec as it covers some characteristics and considerations, especially for KaDeck Web users.

 Definition of Codec

-Codecs are a mighty feature in KaDeck as they allow for not only decoding and encoding custom data formats but also integration of additional (web) services.
+Codecs are a powerful feature in KaDeck as they allow for not only decoding and encoding custom data formats but also the integration of additional (web) services.

 A codec consists of a decoding part for data consumption and an optional encoding part for data ingestion.
 Thus a codec is used in two ways: